artcom/gom-client-objc/README.md

     ```objective-c
     [gomClient retrieve:@"/areas/home/audio" completionBlock:^(NSDictionary *response) {

-        // result will be nil here when retrieving a non-existing node
+        // response will be nil here when retrieving a non-existing node

     }];